edgan/att-fiber-gateway-info/docs/USAGE.md

   -fresh bool (default: false)
         Do not use existing cookies (Warning: If always used the gateway will run out of sessions.)
-  -interval int (default: 0)
-        How often to repeat metrics
   -metrics bool (default: false)
         Return metrics based on the data instead the data -no bool (default: false)